5 things casual X-Men fans should know before seeing Dark Phoenix

 And now, the series that kicked off our current era of superhero hits comes to a close with Dark Phoenix, in theaters June 7.

 Opening on Friday, June 7, Dark Phoenix surely won’t be the final X-Men film ever.
 (Deadpool is connected to the X-iverse, for one thing, and The New Mutants is due next year.)
 It’s the last one, however, before Disney officially absorbs Fox, which has been home to the series since it launched 19 years ago, and it’s the last with the current crop of stars.
-The new film focuses on chaotic-good telekinetic Jean Grey (Game of Thrones’ Sophie Turner), who makes something of a heel-turn here, and adds Jessica Chastain as a mysterious, body-snatching alien to its impressive roster of X-Men actors.
+The new film focuses on chaotic-good telekinetic Jean Grey (Game of Thrones’s Sophie Turner), who makes something of a heel-turn here, and adds Jessica Chastain as a mysterious, body-snatching alien to its impressive roster of X-Men actors.
 One need not have seen all 11 of the other X-Men and X-Men-adjacent films to fully enjoy what happens, though.
 All you need to do is read this casual fan’s guide for jumping right into the franchise for its finale.

 1. Who are the X-Men and what are their powers?